 The Sanskrit word vari has very rich feminine associations, and a variety of meanings.
 Not surprisingly vari was already in use in India as a name for goddesses in the Hindu religion.
 Vari is an epithet for Saraswati, the wife of Brahma (who I have written about previously here) – she is the Hindu goddess of learning, wisdom, music and aesthetics.
 The same name Vari is used in Hindu folklore for the wife of the sun.
 There are also associations from daily life, because the Sanskrit vari means a pitcher or water pot, a cloud, or a watercourse (i.e. a container for water).
 I take vari therefore, as referencing established names for the divine feminine in Indian culture, while also reinforcing the idea of Akāshadhatvishvari as a personification of the universal Space of Consciousness – the ultimate psychological container.
 Hence Akāshadhatvishvari is the unbreakable alchemical crucible of our transformation.
 Unfortunately vari also means water in Sanskrit (and in modern Hindi), which leads to the error of associating Akashadhatvishvari with the Water element, when the word akāsha in fact links her very clearly to the Space element.

 The white female Buddha in the centre of the mandala was given different names as Buddhist tradition developed over the centuries, and she herself appears to have taken over the role of the very important figure of Prajñāpāramitā – who personifies and embodies the ‘Perfection of Wisdom’ non-duality teachings that emerged in the Indian Mahayana (more on this in later articles).
 Later tradition came to simply call her ‘White Tara’.
-Ultimately, names and pronunciation are cultural and less important.
-What is important is meaning, and the fact that there is an enormously significant spiritual reality here for us to explore – the Light and Space of Consciousness itself – a reality that needs to be acknowledged if we are to understand the ultimate nature of mind, and begin to see the emptiness of our egoic identifications.
+Ultimately, names and pronunciation are historical and cultural, and insignificant relative to the eternal archetypal principles that they refer to.
+What is important is meaning, and the fact that there is an enormously important spiritual reality here for us to explore – the Light and Space of Consciousness itself – a reality that needs to be acknowledged if we are to understand the nature of mind, and begin to see the emptiness of our egoic identifications.